-Set up connections
+Set up authentication

 Now that you have set up your Applications, you are ready to configure how your users will log in.
 Auth0 sits between your app and the identity provider that authenticates your users (such as Google or Facebook).
-The relationship between Auth0 and the identity provider is referred to as a Connection.
+The relationship between Auth0 and the identity provider is referred to as a "connection."
 By using this connection layer, Auth0 keeps your app isolated from any changes that occur with the identity provider's implementation.

 Connections are sources of user data and they can be of the following types: